 3 that, while designing and constructing road infrastructure, offices, public spaces, and houses, the potential of OWC is taken into account for the delivery of communications facilities in addition to the usual fixed (wired) infrastructure;

-4 that the standardization bodies involved in OWC closely cooperate with those in the traditional radio applications to improve the potential of those technologies working together;
+4 that the standardization bodies involved in OWC closely cooperate with those in the traditional radio applications and the ones involved in traditional radio applications closely cooperate with those involved in OWC, in order to improve the potential of those technologies working together;

 5 that because the OWC technology is continuously developing, new technologies are continuously considered.

+6 that because OWC technology and the light spectrum are easily reused and do not interfere with currently deployed RF systems, the use of the light spectrum for communication should remain license exempt.